mercuthio/Saliency-model-inference-tool-for-Unity/README.md

 ## How to use the tool

-- Copy the SaliencyTool folder the **Assets** folder of your Unity project.
+- Copy the SaliencyTool folder to the **Assets** folder of your Unity project.
 In the first salience prediction all missing dependencies will be installed.

 ## Models used